 What’s Making Her Angry = What She’s Disappointed About

-We’ve already established that anger is a cover for vulnerability.
+We’ve already established that anger can be a cover for vulnerability, especially after a relationship ends.

 If you want to get right to the root of what’s bothering her, pay attention to when she gets angry.